-The motion detection is top notch, and the app is a pleasure to use as well (a lot better than the apps you get with some budget security cameras), though if you want to get into its cleverest customisations, there is a bit of a learning curve.
+The motion detection is top-notch, and the app is a pleasure to use as well (a lot better than the apps you get with some budget security cameras), though if you want to get into its cleverest customizations, there is a bit of a learning curve.
 For all the more basic smarts, it's great, though.
 If you don't already have an Arlo camera or two in place, you're going to need to install a hub that's wired to your router, so bear that in mind – the cameras all connect to the hub (not to your Wi-Fi), and this can mean there are range issues.

-With the help of the app guiding you through the process, setup is really easy, and you'll soon be viewing your back garden or conservatory in high-definition quality.
+With the help of the app guiding you through the process, setup is really easy, and you'll soon be viewing your back garden in high-definition quality.
 Two-way audio is included so you can chat to delivery people or maybe just the birds in your garden – it's up to you.

 Its biggest issue is that smart cameras are coming down in price a lot, and the Arlo system remains very premium.
 If you're not going to get into its more advanced features, it may be overkill – take a look at the other cameras in this list if your needs are simpler.

-Not only does Ring (now owned by Amazon) make video doorbells, it makes security cameras too: here we're picked the wireless, battery powered model, but there is a wired version as well if you don't want to worry about ever having to recharge the batteries.
+Not only does Ring (now owned by Amazon) make video doorbells, it makes security cameras too: here we're picked the wireless, battery-powered model, but there is a wired version as well if you don't want to worry about ever having to recharge the batteries.

 Pretty much all the features you could ask for are included here, such as night vision, and motion detection alerts, and two-way audio, and 1080p HD video.
 The 115-degree field of view isn't the best in the business but definitely good enough.